skylime/vagrant-zone/README.md

 end
 ```

-then execute this command to start the box with bhyve
+then execute this command to start the box with bhyve ( '--provider=zone' may be neccessary if not defined in Vagrantfile)

-    $ /path/to/vagrant-zones/bin/vagrant up --provider=zone
+    $ /path/to/vagrant-zones/bin/vagrant up

 ### SSH into the box